albertkun/21S-ASIAAM-191A/Week 1/a_optional_gis.md

 storing measurements or category names in each cell of the grid.

 Digital photos are raster data you are already familiar with.
-If you zoom in far enough on a digital photo, you\'ll see that photo is made up of pixels, which appear as colored squares.
+If you zoom in far enough on a digital photo, you\'ll see that a photo is made up of pixels, which appear as colored squares.
 Pixels are cells in a regular grid and each contains the digital code that corresponds to the color that should be displayed there.